springmeyer/arc.js/README.md

 Algorithms from https://edwilliams.org/avform.htm#Intermediate

-Includes basic support for splitting lines that cross the dateline, based on a partial port of code from OGR.
+Includes basic support for splitting lines that cross the dateline, based on a partial port of code from GDAL's OGR library.

 ## Install